job interview for a science career

 • What is unique about this work environment?

-Please be aware that these are not questions about your personal chances to develop your academic career, such as “What are the transferable skills courses the HR department offers” or „How will I be supported with personnel or money for consumables. “ These are questions to understand how the department works.
+Please be aware that these are not questions about your personal chances to develop your academic career, such as “What are the transferable skills courses the HR department offers?” or „How will I be supported with personnel or money for consumables?“ These are questions to understand how the department works.

 You may wonder why I am giving this secret away.
 Because I am wholeheartedly convinced that applying for a job you do not know is a waste of both your and the employer’s time.
-If you are not well informed, the interviewer will either not rank you at all or – for sure – not as the best candidate.

-Maybe you are not the best candidate for the job – what will happen?
 You will be unhappy and probably not super-productive, and you and your employer will develop endless conflicts.
-This is not a good a starting point for a scientific career.
+This is not a good starting point for a scientific career.
 Do not do this to yourself and your employer.
-If you do not know what you want for your career – read more here: Find your dream job in science.

 Recommended reading